jhpce-jhu/jhpce_mkdocs/docs/slurm/qos.md

 A fundamental element of our current practice is that the user’s __default QOS__ entries in the database are "normal".

-We’ve defined additional ones
-and, given some users ones they can optionally use __in addition__ to normal.
+We’ve defined additional ones and, for some users, changed the Allowed QoS field in their user entries to list ones that they can optionally use __in addition__ to "normal".

 Those additional ones are being applied